Enza514/Enza514/README.md

 ### I am a Computer Science Major and recent grad who has been working in the video games QA field for the last 10 years

+- (2025) Currently taking time to obtain certificates, don't expect many updates or projects here.
 - ⚙️ I use `C/C++` and `Python` for most of my own projects, and plan on adding more here not that I have more free time! 😊
 - ℹ️ I am familiar with most database tools for entering and managing issues, like Jira, Zephyr, etc.
 - 🗣️ Let's talk about **Games** and **AI**, these are two of my greatest interest at the moment, although I only know a little bit about AI.

+- 🔭 I’m currently working on Certificates.
+- 🌱 I’m currently learning Automation.

 <!--
 **Enza514/Enza514** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.